jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the end of the period of 48 months beginning after the month in which the person meets the requirements of section YD 1(2) or (3) ignoring the rule in section YD 1(4):
   (b) the date on which the person becomes a non-resident again.
 Assessable withdrawal amount
-(7) The part (the assessable withdrawal amount) of a foreign superannuation withdrawal that is treated as not being exempt income of the person depends on the total period (the assessable period) referred to in subsection (8) for the person and the interest in the scheme.
+(7) The assessable withdrawal amount of the person, being the amount of a foreign superannuation withdrawal that is treated as not being exempt income, depends on the total period (the assessable period) referred to in subsection (8) for the person and the interest in the scheme.
 Assessable period
 (8) The assessable period for the person and a foreign superannuation withdrawal arising from an interest in the foreign superannuation scheme—
   (a) if the person is a non-resident when they acquire the interest, begins on the later of—